UniMath/agda-unimath/src/orthogonal-factorization-systems/cd-structures.lagda.md

         j
 ```

-On this page we will consider **(internal) cd-structures**, i.e., cd-structure
+On this page we will consider _internal_ cd-structures, i.e., cd-structure on
-on types.
-In other words, a cd-structure is a family of
+types.
+In other words, a {{#concept "cd-structure"}} is a family of
 [subtypes](foundation-core.subtypes.md)

 ```text